giantswarm/api-spec/README.md

 As usual, collaboration on this spec is done based on feature branches and pull requests.

-For a feature branch pushed to this repository on GitHub, the documentation gets published automatically under `http://apispec.g8s.fra-1.giantswarm.io/<branch-name>/`.

 Feature branches shall be merged into `master` only when the API functionality they describe is implemented and available to users of the Giant Swarm API.

 ### Conventions